eth4n22/tp/docs/team/waynech0y.md

 - Enhanced the help command with detailed descriptions and examples.
 - Tagged a book with a specific book ID for easier identification.
 - Improved the UI when adding books, making the messages clearer and more user-friendly.
-- Implemented the separation of books into sections based on their genre, for better organisation.
+- Separation of books into sections based on their genre, for better organisation.
-- Implemented shelf-specific listing to prevent information overload.
+- Shelf-specific listing to prevent information overload.
+- Made objects such as `BookManager`, `Library`, etc. as Singletons, making these objects more centralised.
+- Prevention and elegant failing when storage text file has been tampered with.

 ### Contributions to the UG: